Henry Ford Assembly Line: How Processes Increased Productivity

 Henry Ford decided that moving the product to the workers rather than the workers going to the product seemed like a better use of time and resources.

-The work was taken directly to workers saving them from having to move around wasting valuable time.
+The work was taken directly to the workers, saving them from having to move around, wasting valuable time.

 The impact of the Henry Ford Assembly Line was immediate and very substantial.
 It influenced others to follow very quickly.
-Using replaceable parts, you can develop and improve perpetual flow and employees hired, pay, and shift hours.
+Using replaceable parts, you can develop and improve processes such as perpetual flow, employee hiring, pay, and shift hours.

 When these principles are improved, it reduces wasted power and effort.